Enteromyxum leei: Pathology and clinical signs

 Common field observations include loss of appetite, poor food conversion rates and difficulties to reach commercial size.
-Clinical signs of enteromyxosis usually consist of severe emaciation with epiaxial muscle atrophy.
+Clinical signs of enteromyxosis usually consist of severe emaciation with epaxial muscle atrophy.
 This emaciation can be noticed externally as a knife or razor-like aspect.
 The emaciation is best noticed in subchronic infections at mild temperatures, with dead fish usually appearing wasted (caquexic).
 Emaciation can be imperceptible in very susceptible species and/or at high temperatures (e.g. D. puntazzo infections with E. leei), because fish die before reaching a caquexic condition.
 At dissection, macroscopical signs include intestinal focal congestion and haemorrhages, and it can appear fragile and semi-transparent, often filled with mucous liquid with reduced perivisceral fat deposits, pale internal organs and occasionally green liver.
 Enlarged or abnormally coloured gall bladders are common in some hosts (e.g. D. puntazzo).

 The histopathology shows the presence of myxozoan stages located between the enterocytes, or free in the lumen with debris in severe infections.
 Ribbons of epithelium containing parasite stages are detached.
 In advanced GSB infections with E. leei, the intestine displays hypertrophy of the lamina propria-submucosa and loss of the epithelial palisade structure, together with an intense local inflammatory response.
 These intestinal changes heavily impair nutrient absorption.
 The inflammatory response varies depending on the host.
 In general, more susceptible species present more marked inflammatory response and detachment of epithelium occurs earlier in the infection.